 One fear I have is that, in recognizing how unequally this workload is carried by marginalized students, that our generosity of time and money will hinder us in the long run.
 Studies already show, for instance, that Black families hold 10 cents to every $1.00 a white family has.
 Looking at the effects of years and years of legalized racism, we can see that different racial groups have very different starting points when they enter higher education.
 In addition, underrepresented racial groups are sometimes burdened with providing for their families; the wealth they build is distributed among many people in the family whereas more privileged persons can keep and build upon that wealth for generations.

 The numbers today of racial diversity among STEM faculty is appalling.
-In the general field of Biology (in 2018) it was noted that 0.7% of professors were Black and 3% were Hispanic.
+In the general field of Biology (in 2018) it was noted that 0.7% of professors were Black and 3% were Hispanic (though it is important to note that Hispanic is not a race; one can be white and Hispanic, benefiting from white privilege both in the US, US territories, Latin America and beyond.)
 No data exists to my knowledge for Indigenous STEM faculty across the United States and I can only imagine what these numbers are for underrepresented groups in my field of neuroscience.
 We already have a problem supporting and retaining underrepresented students of color and their intersecting identities in STEM.
 Just one potential cause I can think of is being disproportionately burdened with work and–though getting praised–not with tangible increases in salary, recognition or promotion.
 These environments may be further hostile to BIPOC and students of color, who then opt out of pursuing academic careers altogether.

 Our extracurricular involvement in higher education is central to some of us, yet this may be a reason some of us fall behind in higher education, are passed up for promotions, build wealth slower than our white and white passing peers, etc. It is not hard to see that focusing exclusively on oneself and being less thoughtful with one’s money could lead to greater success and financial security, especially if one starts from an already elevated place in society.